henribredt/KlarLog/README.md

 }
 ```
 > [!TIP]
 > The `LogDestination` instances determine where logs are sent.
-Whether to the system console, a local files, remote servers, or other custom outputs.
+Whether to the system console, local files, remote servers, or other custom outputs.

 #### 3. Create Your Logger
 ```swift